 We are not attorneys and can not give legal advice.
 We can prepare your documents at your direction by following the procedures set by the court and having an Oregon attorney review and issue the documents.
-To get started read this entire page.
-Then just fill out the required request form and we will get to work.
+To get started please read this entire page.
+Once you understand the process, fill out the required request form and we will get to work.

 How long do I have to collect on an Oregon Judgment after I win the case?

 You have 10 years from date of judgment to collect.
-You’re also gaining 9% interest from the date of that Judgment until paid in full.
+You’re also gaining 9% interest per annum, from the date the Judgment was signed until you are paid in full.

 Can anyone serve a writ of garnishment?

-No, in Oregon process servers are required to have insurance or a bond in order to serve a writ of garnishment.
-We have insurance.
+No, in Oregon the person serving the documents is required to have E&O insurance or a bond with The State of Oregon, in order to serve a writ of garnishment.
+All of our servers are insured.

-What about the cost to prepare, file & serve the writ of garnishment?
+What about the cost to prepare, issue, serve the writ of garnishment and file proof with the court?

-You advance the fees but the costs are added to the total amount the defendant owes you.
-All costs will be added to the writ of garnishment, so the defendant will end up paying you back all costs.
+You pay the fees upfront but the costs are then added to the total amount the defendant owes you.
+With us handling your writ of garnishment, the defendant will end up paying you back all costs.

 How do I pay PI Services?

-You can make a payment on our website (add 4%) or mail a check or money order to our office.
+You can make a payment on our website (add 4% for e-payments) or mail a check or money order to our office.
 Read our make a payment page for more info.

-How long will it take to prepare all the documents and have them reviewed and issued by an attorney.
-Then have them served by a professional process server?
+How long will it take to prepare all the documents, have them reviewed and issued by an attorney, and then have them served by a professional process server?

-10 to 14 business days on average from the time you submit all the information.
-You can add a $40 rush fee and we can do our best to shorten that time frame to 5 to 7 business days.
-The rush fee can not be added to the writ.
+10 business days on average from the time you submit all the information.
+You can add a $40 rush fee and we can do our best to shorten that time frame to 3 to 5 business days.
+The rush fee can not be added to the amount owed on the writ.

 Can we garnish employers or banking institutions outside of Oregon?

 Any company or banking institution doing business in Oregon is required to respond to a writ of Garnishment.
-However, if the employer or bank is outside of Oregon it maybe be up to the employer or bank to decide if they will honor the writ of garnishment depending on that State’s laws & rules.
+However, if the employer or bank is outside of Oregon it maybe be up to the employer or bank to decide if they will honor the out of state writ of garnishment depending on that State’s laws & rules.
 We have found that most of the time they do respond and provide funds.
-You can call them and ask or just give it a shot and see if they respond to the garnishment.
+You can call them and ask or do some research on line.
+Or just give it a shot and see if they respond to the garnishment.
 Another option is to transfer the judgment to the county/state the Defendant resides and use that State’s garnishment procedures.

 What if I do not know the subject’s Place of Employment?